adamtrobbins/tristan-mp-v2/README.md

     * the naming for user-specific branches shall be the following: `user/<problem>` or `user/<username>`;
     * if any of the core routines is modified, we highly encourage to use the `dev/...` branching instead of the `user/...`.

-The `dev` branch is the most up-to-date **tested** version of the code, and it will be merged to `master` as soon as all the new features are documented.
+The `dev/main` branch is the most up-to-date **tested** version of the code, and it will be merged to `master` as soon as all the new features are documented.